 In the room of the Love Knot, used at that time as a dining room, look up to the ceiling and appreciate the beautiful frescos representing the love between Napoleon and Marie Louise, symbolized by two doves flying away that are tying a knot of love.
 We will also have a look at the Demidoff Gallery.
 In 1851, the Russian prince Anatolio Demidoff, husband of Matilde of Monfort, Napoleon’s nephew, decided to buy the villa.
 He financed the building of a gallery to conserve his astounding Napoleonic gallery, and to satisfy his pleasure as an art collector.

 To celebrate his devotion to Napoleon, the gallery was decorated with Napoleonic symbols such as the imperial eagle, the three bees, and the initial “N”.
-It hosted also another famous sculpture as the Paolina Bath with the well-known marble bathtub, the imperial library, and other decorations representing the Egyptian campaign.
+It hosted also another famous sculpture, the Paolina Bath, with the well-known marble bathtub, the imperial library, and other decorations representing the Egyptian campaign.
 Unfortunately, this first real Napoleonic museum of the world was closed at the death of Anatolio in 1871, and all the collection was sold.

-Since 1984 the gallery is used as an exhibition space housing several prints of the Napoleonic Era coming from many private collections, and temporary historical exhibits.
+Since 1984 the gallery has been used as an exhibition space housing several prints of the Napoleonic Era coming from many private collections, and temporary historical exhibits.

 Villa San Martino where Napoleone spent his esile on the Tuscan Island